We use cookies to improve your experience. By continuing to use this site, you accept our revised Privacy Policy and Terms of Use.

 Also of interest is that Seabrook has more people living here who work in computers and math than 95% of the places in the US.

-Seabrook is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Seabrook is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Seabrook in 2022 was $49,550, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $198,200 for a family of four.
 However, Seabrook contains both very wealthy and poor people as well.